Virginia Heritage Grain Project

 An Invitation

 The project is now at the stage where we are inviting Virginia distillers into the study.
-If you would like to be considered for a position as one of the pilot distilleries, where your facility would be used to gather data via contract distillation, or if you are interested in participating in the project as one of the farmer/distiller collaborators, then please contact shelley@reservoirdistillery.com for further information.
+If you would like to be considered for a position as one of the pilot distilleries and are interested in participating in the project as one of the farmer/distiller collaborators, then please contact shelley@reservoirdistillery.com for further information.

 Shelley Sackier is the Director of Distillery Education at Reservoir Distillery in Richmond, Virginia, the Principal Investigator for the Virginia Heritage Grain Project, and the author of Make it a Double: From Wretched to Wondrous: Tales of One Woman’s Lifelong Discovery of Whisky.